1965–66 NHL season: Regular season

 Gordie Howe scored his 600th NHL goal in Montreal on November 27 in a 3–2 loss to the Canadiens to the cheers of the local fans.
-Among lesser milestones in the season were Frank Mahovlich's 250th goal and Johnny Bucyk's and Claude Provost's 200th.
+Among lesser milestones in the season were Frank Mahovlich's 250th goal and Johnny Bucyk's and Claude Provost's 200th goal.

 In an unusual incident, the Red Wings' jerseys were stolen from the visitors' dressing room in Montreal the night before a January game, and Detroit was compelled to play in the uniforms of their junior farm team in Hamilton, which were express shipped to Montreal in time for the match.

 James D. Norris, owner of the Chicago Black Hawks, died of a heart attack in late February.

+Due to the Rangers finishing in last place in the regular season standings, the 1965–66 season was the last season of the Original Six era where a franchise from the New York metropolitan area or even the state did not qualify for the Stanley Cup Playoffs.
+Beginning in the following season, teams from the area made the playoffs for a total of 58 consecutive seasons (not including the 2004–05 NHL lockout) until the streak ended during the 2025–26 season while the streak in the state ended in 2017–18 season.